truecharts/public/charts/stable/cloudflared/docs/installation_notes.md

 :::danger No TLS Verify

-Do NOT check the `No TLS Verify` this option will disable TLS verification and WILL allow any certificate from the origin to be accepted.
+Please refrain from enabling the "No TLS Verify" option, as doing so will disable TLS verification, thereby allowing any certificate from the origin to be accepted.
+This option removes certificate security validation, rendering the certificates meaningless for security.

 :::

 ### Without traefik

-If you've not set up traefik and ingress, and exposing the ports using the normal loadbalancer, you only need to set up each app individually, and set `URL` to `<TrueNAS Local IP>:<PORT of app>` for each app.
+If you've not set up traefik and ingress, and exposing the ports using the normal loadbalancer, you only need to set up each app individually, and set `URL` to `<TrueNAS Local IP>:<PORT of app>` or cluster app url for each app.